 4th NJ Civil War Regiment (Brick) – is a reenacting unit that marches in parades, re-enacts battles & does living history programs to educate the public.
 The unit has also done school programs.
-Members will teach children what it was like to be a soldier during the Civil War, as well as adults who would like to dress & drill with the men.
-The women will make bracelets for girls or women & show them how rugs were made with material.
-The Unit will also answer questions and do some “recruiting”.
+Members will teach children Civil War drilling exercises and games of the 1860s. www.4thNJ.com

 104th PA Volunteer Infantry, Co.
 C (Warminster, PA) – was originally formed in Doylestown, PA in 1861 and recruited from Bucks and Montgomery County.
 This reenactment unit will conduct several living history demonstrations.